 - Filter when jaggery is dissolved and make a syrup

-- The syrup should be two string consistency - When the jaggery is boiling well in the vessel – keep a bowl of water and add a few drops of the syrup.
-The drop should settle in water and one should be able to make a ball out of it – it should not be too sticky.
+- The syrup should be single string consistency – When the jaggery is boiling well in the vessel – keep a bowl of water and add a few drops of the syrup.
+The drop should settle in water and one should be able to make a soft ball out of it – it should not be too sticky.
 This is the right consistency of syrup.

 - Turn off the stove.